ajschumacher/gadsdc/99-further/README.md

 ### Articles/Guides:

+ * [The future of data analysis](http://www.stanford.edu/%7Egavish/documents/Tukey_the_future_of_data_analysis.pdf) by John tukey in 1961 is still interesting and relevant.
  * [Documenting with KnitR](http://onepager.togaware.com/KnitR.pdf) (using LaTeX for reports)
  * Facebook article on deep learning for facial recognition: [DeepFace: Closing the Gap to Human-Level Performance in Face Verification](https://www.facebook.com/publications/546316888800776/)
  * The [UCLA IDRE Statistical Computing site](https://idre.ucla.edu/stats) is a rich resource for several computing environments (`R`, Stata, SPSS, SAS, etc.).